What is brand management?

 To start, ensure there’s a solid and agreed understanding of:

 - Your brand image and voice: What does your logo, branded collateral, etc. look like?
-How does it reflect your brand values and purpose?
+How do your visual elements reflect your brand values and purpose?
 What is your tone of voice?

 - Your brand values: What values will dictate your actions?
 What values will be attractive to your target market?